CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 		* tmp.php: This file runs the python program.
 		* Requirements.txt: This lists the requirements i.e. the python packages for the program to work.

-	5. Webpage: This directory is hosted on my webpage.
-To just give an interface for the subset of development in this branch.
+	5. Webpage: This directory can be hosted directly (in some machines with appropriate libs), without running setup.sh.

 	6.other_web_scraping_files: This directory contains the webscraping files specific for websites, Economic Times, India.com, News18 and The Hindu respectively.
 It also contains the whole webscraping documentation.